Mats Hummels: International career

-Hummels was called by the German under-21 national team for the 2009 UEFA European Under-21 Championship; after getting only minimal playing time during the initial four matches, he started (and performed well) in the final, a 4–0 success against England.
+Hummels was called by the German under-21 national team for the 2009 UEFA European Under-21 Championship; after getting only minimal playing time during the initial four matches, he started as a defensive midfielder in the final, a 4–0 win against England.

 He made his senior team debut in a friendly against Malta on 13 May 2010 in Aachen.
 He came on as a 46th-minute substitute for Serdar Tasci, taking part in a 3–0 win at New Tivoli.
+Joachim Löw would still not consider him in the final squad for the 2010 FIFA World Cup in South Africa.
+On 26 May 2012, he scored his first international goal when he headed a free kick from Mesut Özil, albeit in a 5–3 friendly loss away to Switzerland at St. Jakob-Park.

 Hummels was in the starting line-up for Germany's opening UEFA Euro 2012 match against Portugal and helped them to a 1–0 victory.
-He subsequently received high praise for his performance.
 Hummels went on to play all 450 minutes in Germany's Euro campaign, along with teammates Philipp Lahm, Sami Khedira, Bastian Schweinsteiger, Holger Badstuber, and Manuel Neuer.
+His team would lose in the semi-final in a 2–1 defeat against Italy.

 Hummels scored the second goal in Germany's 4–0 win over Portugal in their first game of the 2014 FIFA World Cup on 16 June, heading a corner from Toni Kroos.
-After missing the team's round of 16 match due to illness, Hummels returned to the team for the quarter-final against France, where he scored the winning goal in a 1–0 victory at the Estádio do Maracanã.

-On 11 July 2014, Hummels was named on the 10-man shortlist for FIFA's Golden Ball award for the tournament's best player.
+After missing the team's round of 16 match due to illness, Hummels returned to the team for the quarter-final against France, where he scored the winning goal in a 1–0 victory at the Estádio do Maracanã, once more heading a free-kick from Toni Kroos.
+In the semis he was part of the legendary 7–1 victory over Brazil as well as the 1–0 victory over Argentina in the final to win Germany its fourth World Cup title.
+He was named on the 10-man shortlist for FIFA's Golden Ball award for the tournament's best player.
+He as well was part of the team of the tournament along with his teammate Jérôme Boateng.